enzo-dosanjos/Neural-Network-image-classification/README.md

 ## Future Improvements

 - Add support for additional activation functions (e.g., sigmoid, tanh).
-- Extend to multi-layer architectures with more hidden layers.
 - Improve performance with parallelization or optimized matrix operations.
 - Find how to use the performance of the computer's GPU